COS Rating Discussions and Practice

 Interim or Exit COS Ratings

-- After reaching consensus on a rating, COS team members also determine whether the child has made any progress since entry for each outcome.
-This "any progress" isn't the same as the progress categories for federal reporting—rather, "any progress" is defined whether or not the child has acquired at least one new skill or behavior related to the outcome since the entry rating.
-Because age expectations change along with the child's age, a child can still make progress, even if their rating is the same or lower than at entry.
+- After reaching consensus on a rating, COS team members answer a question about whether the child has made "any progress" since entry for each outcome.
+"Any progress" is defined as the child having acquired at least one new skill or behavior related to the outcome since the entry rating.
+Because age expectations change along a the child's age, they could have made progress, even if a rating is the same or lower than at entry.
+In these cases, the answer to whether the child has made "any progress" is yes.

-- As different people become involved in service delivery, and the child's daily routines change over time, those who know the child inevitably changes.
+- As child's daily routines change over time and different people become involved in service delivery, those who know the child changes.
 The composition of COS team membership should change accordingly.

-- When gathering and age anchoring information about the child's functioning, teams have access to information collected during service delivery and as part of progress monitoring.
+- When gathering and age anchoring information about the child's functioning for an interim or exit rating, teams have access to information collected during service delivery and as part of progress monitoring.
 Some states have requirements for the types of assessments to complete at entry, interim, or exit.

 - State guidance tells COS teams about timing and requirements for interim and exit ratings.
 This includes identifying children exiting the program with at least 6 months of services provided anywhere within the state.